Seneca-ICTOER/OPS435/docs/B-Assignments/assignment2.md

 You can do useful things with timedelta objects:

 - `delta1 + delta2` will add up two durations.
 For example, if delta1 is two hours and delta2 is three hours, then this operation will return five hours.
-- `str(delta1)` will represent the timedelta in a friendly format: H\:MM\:SS if the duration is less than 24 hours.
+- `str(delta1)` will represent the timedelta in a friendly format: H:MM:SS if the duration is less than 24 hours.

 More interesting methods are in the [table](https://docs.python.org/3/library/datetime.html#datetime.datetime.fold) in the docs.